+Therefore it follows from the coupled harmonic oscillator model of Section~\ref{sc111}, that all core signatures of the photo-electric follow in this gravitational analogue.
 In analogy with the QED model, the model of the quantised gravitational field interacting with the detector is:

 where $g_{q,\nu } = \frac{1}{c} \sqrt{\frac{8 \pi G \hbar}{V \nu}}$ is the coupling strength to the vacuum of the $\nu$ frequency mode of the gravitational field.
-Therefore the model of Section.~\ref{beamsplitterdynamics}, can be applied with the replacement $g \rightarrow g_{q,\nu }$, and in this way all core signatures of the photo-electric effect, including the requirement of linearised quantum gravity for a consistent model of the energy exchange are required.
+Therefore the model of Section~\ref{beamsplitterdynamics}, can be applied with the replacement $g \rightarrow g_{q,\nu }$, and in this way all core signatures of the photo-electric effect, including the requirement of linearised quantum gravity for a consistent model of the energy exchange are required.

+Furthermore, a similar beam-splitter interaction can be used in the case of gravitational radiation interacting with the electromagnetic detectors that use read-out in particle number basis due to resonant graviton to photon conversion, such as that proposed in Refs.~\cite{PhysRevLett.74.634,AlexanderDolgov,ADDAZI2024138574,ADDAZI2025101844}, would also in a similiar way correspond to a gravitational version of the photo-electric effect.

-In summary, we re-iterate in this work, that any experiment whether it is the photo-electric effect \cite{einstein1905erzeugung}, spontaneous emission \cite{MANDEL197627}, or even tests for co-incidence counts of single photons \cite{Clauser74} can be explained with some contrived semi-classical model that is either non-linear, non-energy conserving or violates superluminal signalling.
+In summary, we re-iterate here that any experiment whether it is the photo-electric effect \cite{einstein1905erzeugung}, spontaneous emission \cite{MANDEL197627}, or even tests for co-incidence counts of single photons \cite{Clauser74} can be explained with some contrived semi-classical model that is either non-linear, non-energy conserving or violates superluminal signalling.
 As we have clarified here, this conclusion carries over to generic models of gravitational radiation interacting with matter, and therefore, to the gravito-phononic effect \cite{tobar2023detecting}.
-In this way, any consistent model of energy exchange of single quanta between gravitational radiation and quantum matter, as in the gravito-phononic effect, must involve the quantisation of gravitational radiation.
+In this way, any consistent model of energy exchange of single quanta between gravitational radiation and quantum matter, in analogy with the photo-electric effect for photons, must involve the quantisation of gravitational radiation.